sreevatsank1999/zenphoton/hqz/README.md

 ### Animation Format

-Animations are represented as text files with one JSON-encoded scene object per line.
-Each scene object is processed independently by a different instance of `hqz`.
+Animations are represented as text files with one frame's JSON-encoded scene object per line.
+Each frame is processed independently by a different instance of `hqz`.

 There is an example animation `examples/branches.coffee`.
 This is a script which programmatically animates a scene, and writes the resulting JSON lines to stdout.